dylanyunlon/dylanetfox/README.md

 **Notes:**

-- Setting the outer window viewport will cause some cosmetic defects to the Camoufox window if the user attempts to manually resize it.
-Under no circumstances will Camoufox allow the outer window viewport to be resized.
+- Setting the outer window viewport will cause some cosmetic defects to the dylanetfox window if the user attempts to manually resize it.
+Under no circumstances will dylanetfox allow the outer window viewport to be resized.

 </details>